 Conservation.
-See Annex 1 of Planning Policy Statement 15 (draft) NPPF Annex 2 (Glossary) for definitions and Planning Acts
+NPPF Annex 2 (Glossary) for definitions and Planning Acts

 Conservation Area.
 The statutory definition of a conservation area is 'an area of special architectural interest, the character or appearance of which it is desirable to preserve or enhance'.

 Conservation Area Proposals Statement (CAPS).
 A document prepared under Section 71 of the Planning (Listed Buildings and Conservation Areas) Act 1990, defining the character of the area, giving guidance in respect of any proposed developments, and including proposals for enhancement.